-Details: We’ve been hearing about their plans for nigh on three years.
-Now that we’ve seen the place, we can confidently say it’s been worth the wait.
-Recessed into the intersection of Broadway and Central in Northeast, 612brew has constructed the most aesthetically ambitious taproom in the Twin Cities.
-They’ve transformed a dilapidated warehouse into an inviting hangout, where original brick and exposed beams contrast mirror-polished fermenting tanks.
+Details: 612Brew’s beautiful taproom is recessed into the crossing of Broadway and Central in Northeast.
+It’s an inviting hangout, featuring the building’s original brick and exposed beams in contrast to their mirror-polished fermenting tanks.
 There’s only a long high-top and a switch to fluorescent lighting to delineate where taproom ends and brewery begins in the single, expansive room.

 1300 2nd St NE